-Stockholders are being asked to vote on the following matters at the 2020 Annual Meeting of Stockholders:
+Stockholders are being asked to vote on the following matters at the 2022 Annual Meeting of Stockholders (Annual Meeting) of NRG Energy, Inc. (NRG or the Company):

 Proposal Board Recommendation Proposal 1.
-Election of Directors (page 25) The Board of Directors (Board) and the Governance and Nominating Committee believe that the 10 director nominees possess the necessary qualifications, attributes, skills and experiences to provide advice and counsel to the Company's management and effectively oversee the business and the long-term interests of our stockholders.
+Election of Directors (Page 31) The Board of Directors (Board) and the Governance and Nominating Committee believe that the 11 director nominees possess the necessary qualifications, attributes, skills and experiences to provide advice and counsel to the Company's management and effectively oversee the business and the long-term interests of our stockholders.
 FOR each director nominee Proposal 2.
-Approval, on a non-binding advisory basis, of NRG Energy, Inc.'s execution compensation (Say on Pay Proposal) (page 33) ve The Company seeks a non-binding advisory vote to approve the compensation of its named executive officers as described in the Compensation Discussion and Analysis beginning on page 39 and the compensation tables and respective narrative discussion.
+Approval, on a non-binding advisory basis, of NRG Energy, Inc.'s executive compensation (Say on Pay Proposal) (Page 39) /e The Company seeks a non-binding advisory vote to approve the compensation of its named executive officers for 2021 as described in the Compensation Discussion and Analysis beginning on page 48, including the compensation tables and respective narrative discussion.
 The Board values stockholders' opinions, and the Compensation Committee will take into account the outcome of the Say on Pay Proposal when considering future executive compensation decisions.
 FOR Proposal 3.
-Ratification of the appointment of KPMG LLP as NRG, Energy, Inc.'s indepublic accounting firm for the 2020 fiscal year (KPMG LLP Appointment Proposal) (p · · The Audit Committee and the Board believe that the retention of KPMG LLP as the selection of KPMG LLP.

-Company's independent registered public accounting firm for the 2020 fiscal year is in the best interests of the Company and its stockholders.
-As a matter of good corporate governance, stockholders are being asked to ratify the Audit Committee's
+Ratification of the appointment of KPMG LLP as NRG Energy, Inc.'s indepactounting firm for the 2022 fiscal year (KPMG LLP Ratification Proposal) (Page 40) pendent registered public The Audit Committee and the Board believe that the retention of KPMG LLP as the Company's independent registered public accounting firm for the 2022 fiscal year is in the best interests of the Company and its stockholders.
+As a matter of good corporate governance, stockholders are being asked to ratify the Audit Committee's selection of KPMG LLP.
+FOR